Lenni0451/ASMEvents/README.md

 # ASMEvents
 A fast and feature rich Event library for Java using ASM to dynamically generate executor classes.
-The library has full obfuscation support and allows for multithreaded event access even for timing critical events.
+The library has full obfuscation support and allows for asynchronous event access even for timing critical events.
+This lib combines maximum feature support of reflection based systems and fast call speeds of simple interface based systems.

+But as all things nothing is perfect and so is this lib.
+Registering a listener can take up to 100ms but listener calling is extremely quick.

 ## Usage
 ### EventTarget annotation